Declan O'Keeffe: Underage

 O'Keeffe joined the Kerry Under 21 team in 1992.
-Kerry made light work of Limerick.
-Waterford and Cork on the way to him added a Munster Under-21 Football Championship title to his growing collection.
+Kerry won against Limerick.
+Waterford and Cork on the way to add a Munster Under-21 Football Championship title for him.
 O'Keeffe and Kerry's campaign came to an end at the semi-final stage after a loss to Tyrone.

 He was again part of the team in 1993.
 He picked up his second Munster title after wins over Cork and Waterford.
 A win over Galway in the semi-final seen the Kerrymen to a step more to qualify for the final.
 The All-Ireland final was a repeat of the 1990 Minor final with Meath.
 Like in 90 O'Keeffe was again on the losing side.

 Junior

 On the back of his underage displays he joined the Kerry Junior team.

 He first lined out with the team in 1993.
 A loss to Cork in the semi-final was his lot however.

 He was again part of the team in 1994 and would have more success.
 Wins over Cork and Clare seen him pick up a Munster Junior Football Championship title.
 A semi-final win over Dublin seen O'Keeffe and co qualify for the final.
 In the final Kerry faced Galway.
-Having been an All-Ireland Runner-up at minor and Under 21 level O'Keeffe got his hands on an All-Ireland Junior Football Champiomship title after a 0–15 to 0–04 win.
+Having been an All-Ireland Runner-up at minor and Under 21 level O'Keeffe got his hands on an All-Ireland Junior Football Championship title after a 0–15 to 0–04 win.